Visiting the Caracol Mayan Ruins in Belize

 The structure on the left (east) side of the A Plaza (A6) is thought to serve as an observatory.
 Some of the other structures in this plaza are still mostly covered with vegetation.
 This structure is believed to be the last building in Caracol to be abandoned.

-Both A Plaza and B Plaza have a ball court which is common to Mayan sites.
-We know that the game was played with a hard rubber ball that needed to be put through a stone ring, but there is debate about how often the game was played and whether it was connected with ritual human sacrifice.
+Both A Plaza and B Plaza have a ball court, which is common to Mayan sites.
+We know that the game was played with a hard rubber ball that needed to be put through a stone ring, but there is debate about how often it was played and whether it was connected with ritual human sacrifice.

 A Reservoir